intershop/helm-charts/charts/iom/README.rst

 ===============================================

 *spreadPods* provides an alternative or additional method to spread IOM pods over nodes.
 Contrary to *podAntiAffinity* it is possible to run more than one pod per node.
-For example, if there are 2 nodes and 4 pods, the pods are evenly spread across the nodes.
-Each node is then running 2 pods.
+For example, if there are two nodes and four pods, the pods are evenly spread across the nodes.
+Each node is running two pods.
 Additionally, it is very easy to combine different topologies.

 Unlike *podAntiAffinity*, *spreadPods* is disabled by default.